basnetsoyuj/jekyll-website/_posts/2019-06-18-Zugzwang-An-Imposed-Elegance.md

 </div>
 </center>

+In this situation, white would love to skip a move and keep things as they are.
+Unfortunately, the rules of chess dictate that you must move, so your only option is to fall on your own sword, as every move you make worsens your position in one way or the other.

 It is possible that the previous example has disappointed your expectations of the word.
 In that case, try out the following puzzle and put black in ZUGZWANG.
 (Beauty is more appreciated when one self-disovers it.)
 <br>
 Try to look out for non-intuitive and forceful moves.